Osthus-Technology/rdfcmap/README.md

 Usage to convert from TTL to CXL:
 "c:\path\to\jdk8\bin\java" -Dlog4j.configurationFile=resources/log4j2.xml -jar rdf-cmap.jar -i your-input-rdf-model.ttl

-Note: Conversion from CXL to TTL supports vocabulary of AFO2.0, conversion from TTL to CXL needs major revision and is currently restricted to AFT1.1.5.
+Note: Conversion from CXL to TTL supports vocabulary of AFO2.0

 Use --help to see command line options "c:\path\to\jdk8\bin\java" -Dlog4j.configurationFile=resources/log4j2.xml -jar rdf-cmap.jar --help

 How to create a cmap to be used with rdfcmap?